How to Hide Quizzes from Students

 Keep it simple.
 Some teachers want to simplify the appearance of Newsroom 101 by hiding the portions they will not require.
 Students, however, know how to ignore work that they are not required to complete.

 Be careful.
-If you delete items by mistake, we probably can’t restore them.
+You can easily hide things you need.
+If you delete items by mistake, we probably can't restore them.

 IMPORTANT: If a quiz is marked "Review" or "All" and displays a list of prerequisites (with a note beginning "Restricted.
 Not available unless..."), you MUST assign all the prerequisites in order to assign the Review quiz.